-- Vaccine return requests need to be submitted to VFC 120 to 150 days prior to expiration using the Vaccine Return Request form. - VFC will notify the provider that someone will pick up vaccine within 30 days. - In the interim, new vaccine order will not be approved with a request for more of the same vaccine, or order for vaccine may be adjusted for doses on hand. - If return is requested <120 days OR VFC observes any short-dated vaccine on an inventory report that has less than 120 days to expiration, the provider will be held liable for expired vaccine and may be required to pay restitution. - If VFC observes short-dated vaccine on-site or during an inventory review that has not been reported, and short-dated vaccine is less than 30 days to expiration, the provider will be held liable.
+- Vaccine return requests need to be submitted to VFC 120 to 150 days prior to expiration using the Vaccine Return Request form. - VFC will notify the provider that a return request has been received and is under review. - In the interim, new vaccine order will not be approved with a request for more of the same vaccine, or order for vaccine may be adjusted for doses on hand. - If return is requested <120 days OR VFC observes any short-dated vaccine on an inventory report that has less than 120 days to expiration, the provider will be held liable for expired vaccine and may be required to pay restitution. - If VFC observes short-dated vaccine on-site or during an inventory review that has not been reported, and short-dated vaccine is less than 30 days to expiration, the provider will be held liable.
 If the provider indicates that vaccine has been used, provider will be required to provide vaccine administration records indicating the lot number as evidence.
 VFC will not pick up vaccine with expiration less than 30 days.